Offset Charge Dependence of Measurement-Induced Transitions in Transmons

-We note that in \cref{fig:readout_demolition_comparison}(b), the QNDness does not decrease monotonically with increasing $\bar{n}_{r,\mathrm{max}}$; in some regions above a resonance, higher QNDness is observed.
-This behavior, consistent with the findings of \textcite{Sank2016Measurement}, arises from Landau-Zener transitions that occur as the system sweeps through multiphoton resonances~\cite{Shillito2022Dynamics,dumas2024unified}.
-The resulting non-QNDness thus depends on both the rate at which a given resonance is traversed and the size of the associated energy gap $\Delta_\mathrm{ac}$.
-Because larger $\bar n_{r,\mathrm{max}}$ are associated with a faster crossing of resonances during the transients, a resonance that leads to non-QND behavior at small $\bar{n}_{r,\mathrm{max}}$ may no longer contribute at larger values.
-To model these complex dynamics, we solve the Schrödinger equation with the Hamiltonian of \cref{eq:H_driven_transmon} and following the same protocol as the experiment; see~\Cref{A_dynamics}.
-The resulting theoretical transition probabilities are presented in \cref{fig:readout_demolition_comparison}(c).
-Crucially, the numerical calculations account for the rise and fall of the resonator population (cf. \cref{A_Photon_calib}), which results in some resonances being traversed twice.
-Despite the simplicity of the model, we find remarkable agreement between the experimental and theoretical results, without the use of adjustable parameters.
+In \cref{fig:readout_demolition_comparison}(b), the QNDness does not decrease monotonically with increasing $\bar{n}_{r,\mathrm{max}}$; in some regions above a resonance, higher QNDness is observed.
+This behavior, consistent with the findings of \textcite{Sank2016Measurement}, arises from Landau-Zener transitions \bd{\cite{Grifoni1998}} that occur as the system sweeps through multiphoton resonances~\cite{Shillito2022Dynamics,dumas2024unified}.
+The resulting non-QNDness thus depends on both the rate at which a given resonance is traversed and the size of the associated energy gap $\Delta_\mathrm{ac}$ \bd{\cite{Breuer1989Adiabatic, Drese1999Floquet,Shevchenko2010LandauZenerStuckelberg,Ikeda2022Floquet-Landau-Zener}}.
+Because larger $\bar n_{r,\mathrm{max}}$ mean a faster crossing of resonances during the transients, a resonance that leads to non-QND behavior at small $\bar{n}_{r,\mathrm{max}}$ may no longer contribute at larger values.
+To model these complex dynamics, we solve the Schrödinger equation with the Hamiltonian of \cref{eq:H_driven_transmon} and following the same protocol as the experiment~\cite{Supplemental}.
+The resulting theoretical transition probabilities are shown in \cref{fig:readout_demolition_comparison}(c).
+Crucially, the \bd{simulation accounts} for the rise and fall of the resonator population, which results in some resonances being traversed twice~\cite{Supplemental}.
+Despite the \bd{model's simplicity}, we find remarkable agreement between \bd{experiment and theory}, without the use of adjustable parameters.